Exploding-bridgewire detonator: Firing system

 The flux compression generator is one alternative to capacitors.
 When fired, it creates a strong electromagnetic pulse, which is inductively coupled into one or more secondary coils connected to the bridge wires or slapper foils.
 A low energy density capacitor equivalent to a compression generator would be roughly the size of a soda can.
-The energy in such a capacitor would be 1/2·C·V^{2}, which for the above-mentioned capacitor is 12.5 J. (By comparison, a defibrillator delivers ~200 J from 2 kV and perhaps 20 µF.
-The flash-strobe in a disposable camera is typically 3 J from a 300 V capacitor of 100 µF.)
+The energy in such a capacitor would be 1/2·C·V^{2}, which for the above-mentioned capacitor is 12.5 J. (By comparison, a defibrillator delivers ~200 J from 2 kV and perhaps 20 μF.
+The flash-strobe in a disposable camera is typically 3 J from a 300 V capacitor of 100 μF.)

-In a fission bomb, the same or similar circuit is used for powering the neutron trigger, the initial source of fission neutrons.
+In a fission bomb, the same or similar circuit is used for powering the neutron generator, the initial source of fission neutrons.